Louis W. Hill: Marriage

-In 1901 Louis married Maud Van Cortlandt Taylor, child of a distinguished Staten Island, New York family.
-The couple built a large home next door to his parents on Summit Avenue in St. Paul, Minnesota.
+In 1901, Louis married Maud Van Cortlandt Taylor (1870-1961), child of a distinguished Staten Island, New York family.
+The couple built a large home next door to his parents' home on Summit Avenue in St. Paul, Minnesota.
 They expanded the home in 1912, which then included a second floor ballroom with pipe organ, four large guest bedrooms on the first floor, and a swimming pool in the basement.
 They had four children: Louis Warren Jr., who served in the Minnesota Senate, (May 19, 1902 – April 6, 1995), Maud Van Cortlandt (June 1, 1903 – October 15, 1997), James Jerome II (March 2, 1905 – November 21, 1972; a documentary filmmaker), and Cortlandt Taylor (March 31, 1906 – March 21, 1978).

 The family traveled the United States and the world and spent much of their time at North Oaks Farm, just north of St. Paul, where Louis built a chalet-style retreat.
-In 1910 Louis began purchasing orange groves in the Redlands, California and considerable acreage at Pebble Beach on the Monterey Peninsula, a development by the Pacific Improvement Company designed to attract the wealthy.
+In 1910, Louis began purchasing orange groves in the Redlands, California and considerable acreage at Pebble Beach on the Monterey Peninsula, a development by the Pacific Improvement Company designed to attract the wealthy.
 The family enjoyed the mild Central California climate and often wintered there.